 Back to prior page

-In Search Of ...California Death Records, Social Security Death Index, Vital Records, Obituaries, Genealogy sites, Gravesites/Burial Locations, Newspapers, more.
+In Search Of ...California Birth and Death Records, Social Security Death Index, Vital Records, Obituaries, Genealogy sites, Gravesites/Burial Locations, Newspapers, more.

 Above is the December 4, 1936 application for ROBERT EDGAR RANDALL, screen name of ROBERT (BOB) LIVINGSTON of Three Mesquiteers fame.
 It shows his birthdate as December 8, 1904; his employer is listed as Republic Pictures, Inc., North Hollywood, California; and his father and mother's name are shown as Edgar O. Randall and Lillian Livingston Langdon.
 Apparently he adopted his mother's name (Livingston) for his screen moniker.